Starting your career

 - persuading and motivating people

-Occupational therapists usually work in a team with other healthcare professionals, including:
+Occupational therapists work with other healthcare professionals, including:

 - physiotherapists